danae/faylin/docs/API.md

 Field | Type | Description
 --- | --- | ---
-id | string | The id of the user. name | string | The name of the user. email | string | The email address of the user. createdAt | datetime | The date the user was created. updatedAt | datetime | The date the user was last updated.
+id | string | The id of the user. name | string | The name of the user.
+Maximal 32 characters long and can contain [A-Za-z0-9_] only. description | string | The description of the user.
+Maximal 256 characters long. public | boolean | Indicates if the user is listed publicly. avatar | image? | The avatar of the user, or null if the user doesn't have an avatar. createdAt | datetime | The date the user was created. updatedAt | datetime | The date the user was last updated.